aaronwmorris/indi-allsky/README.md

 *Pictured: SpaceX Cargo Dragon (over Georgia) headed for splashdown off the coast of Florida*

 ## New Features
+* Auto-Gain Support
+    * Auto-Gain with Exposure Priority automatically tries to scale the exposure to the maximum setting and adjusts gain to maintain consistent image brightness.
+Exposure is maximized to ensure you do not miss any events in the sky.
 * Real-Time Keogram
     * A keogram is generated in realtime with every image that is taken
 * Long Term Keogram